Introduction to Coding

 • Can you imagine what the script would be just for this task?

-The programmer had to create multiple lines of codes to give instructions to the computer for it to respond to the type of reaction you choose.
+The programmer had to create multiple lines of code to instruct the computer to respond to your reaction type.
 Once the script is compiled and executed, the programmer can save the script as part of the entire Facebook program.
-Other apps, websites, and even the online games you play are examples of computer programs.

 Learning How to Code